johndk/berkeley-ml-capstone/README.md

 #### Merged

-The `merged` folder contains one file for each airport and year.
-Each row represents one completed, non-diverted flight departing the selected airport.
+The `merged` folder contains one JFK file for each year.
+Each row represents one completed, non-diverted flight departing JFK.
 The original flight-level structure is preserved while planned ASPM arrivals and departures for the previous, current, and next clock hours are added.
 The latest NOAA weather observation available before scheduled departure is also attached.